phpmyadmin/phpmyadmin/doc/bookmarks.rst

 Any query that is executed can be marked as a bookmark on the page where the results are displayed.
 You will find a button labeled :guilabel:`Bookmark this query` just at the end of the page.
-As soon as you have stored a bookmark, the query fired is linked to the database.
+As soon as you have stored a bookmark, that query is linked to the database.
-You can now access a bookmark dropdown on each page, the query box appears on for that database.
+You can now access a bookmark dropdown on each page where the query box appears on for that database.

 Variables inside bookmarks
 --------------------------